 As part of our decision-making process, we will look at the following:

 - Your CS major average or equivalent courses (your CS major average includes CS 136, 245, 246, 370 as well as as any other CS major courses);

-- Your Math Faculty average which is all CS and MATH courses including ACTSC, AMATH, CM, CO, PMATH and STAT,
+- Your Math Faculty average, which comprises of your CS and MATH courses (including ACTSC, AMATH, CM, CO, PMATH, STAT, etc.);

 - Your answers to the application questions.